cuddlywhiskers/HarvardCS50/PSet5/README.md

 - [x] unload: free up and returns all the memory that was previously allocated for generating the array of linked list.

 ---
-hash<sup>1</sup> : the djb2 algorithm was implemented, credits to http://www.cse.yorku.ca/~oz/hash.html for implementing it.
+hash<sup>1</sup> : the djb2 algorithm used was implemented by http://www.cse.yorku.ca/~oz/hash.html